New identities for linearized gravity on the Kerr spacetime: Preliminaries

 and the components, written as vectors, are

 In terms of the operators \eqref{eq:Kprojectors} they read

-\end{enumerate} \end{example} For the proof of the main theorem we need various commutator relations of the above introduced operators.
-The complete set of commutators of $\mathcal{K}$-operators with extended fundamental operators can be found in \cite[Appendix B]{2016arXiv160904584A} and here we restrict to the special cases needed for the proof. \begin{lemma} For any symmetric spinors $\varphi_{ABCD}$, $\varphi_{AB}$, $\varphi$, $\varphi_{AA'}$, $\varphi_{ABCA'}$ and an integer $w$, we have the algebraic identities
+\end{enumerate} \end{example} For the proof of the main theorem we need various commutator relations of the operators introduced above.
+The general commutators of $\mathcal{K}$-operators with extended fundamental operators for any valence are collected in appendix~\ref{app:KopComm} and here we restrict to the special cases needed for the proof.
+For notational convenience indices are not written explicitly. \begin{lemma} On $\SymSpinSec_{k,l}$ for specific $k,l$, we have the algebraic identities